Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/adornment/adornment-layers.md

 The [IsActive](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.Implementation.AdornmentManagerBase`1.IsActive) property is optionally used but provides a handy way to indicate whether the manager's adornments should be displayed or not.
 When its value changes, the [OnIsActiveChanged](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.Implementation.AdornmentManagerBase`1.OnIsActiveChanged*) method is called.
 Inherited classes can override this method to add/update/remove adornments as appropriate.

 Adornment managers typically link up to various document and view events in their constructor and detach from the events when the manager is closed.
 While open, when the events occur, adornments are added to and removed from the managed adornment layer.
 A common event that is attached to is the [ITextView](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextView).[TextAreaLayout](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextView.TextAreaLayout) event.
 This event's arguments pass the list of view lines that are added/updated/removed/translated in the layout, if any.
-Thus you can adjust your adornments appropriately using the add/remove methods of the [IAdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer).
+Thus, you can adjust your adornments appropriately using the add/remove methods of the [IAdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer).
 [IAdornment](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornment) instances also have [Location](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornment.Location) properties that can be set to move them.
 If you wish to move an adornment by a certain delta amount, it can use the [Translate](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornment.Translate*) event instead.

 ### The DecorationAdornmentManagerBase<T,U> Class